asps1999-OO7/Covi-Bot/README.md

 Chatbot for the purpose of COVID-19

-#.h5 file includes the pretrained dataset
+#.h5 file includes the pretrained model/bot

 #train.py is for training the bot